truong-kyle/PhotoGeoV2/README.md

-Refactored improved version of the 2023 SpaceAppsHackathon
+Refactored improved version of the 2023 SpaceApps Project